nekeal/issx/README.md

 Optionally you can customize the issue title and description by providing `--title-format/-T` and `--description-format/-D` flags.
 The format should be a string with placeholders for the issue fields (e.g. `{title}`, `{description}`, `{id}` etc.).

+Assigning the issue to the current user is also possible by providing `--assign-to-me/-M` flag.

 ### Configuration file

 The configuration file can be either in the working directory (`issx.toml`) or in `~/.config/issx.toml`.